Selma, Oregon: Notable residents

-Actor John Wayne used to visit the Deer Creek Ranch one mile west of Selma; it is now the Deer Creek Center for Field Research and Education.
+Actor John Wayne used to visit the Deer Creek Ranch one mile west of Selma; it is now the Siskiyou Field Institute.
 He grew fond of the area after filming Rooster Cogburn along the Rogue River.
 Also from Selma is Kristy Lee Cook, who came in 7th place on American Idol season 7.
 Craig Wright, major league baseball's first sabermetrician, lived for a time as a young man in Selma while working in nearby Grants Pass.